Host a BAI: College

 252 total hours over 9 weeks

-5-day commitment, 28 hours per week: 4 days on-site; 1 day of cohort meetings
+5-day commitment, 28 hours per week: 4 days on-site; 1 day of professional development

 Program Dates